How to Set Achievable Staff Growth Goals

 Here are a few questions to consider:

-• Are there unfilled management roles or other high-level positions?
-Consider if there are current employees who could be promoted from within, or if you need to make those hires externally.
+- Are there unfilled management roles or other high-level positions?
+Consider if there are current employees who could be promoted from within or if you need to make those hires externally.

-Additionally, think about succession planning: are there current high-performing staff members who could be moved up to leadership roles?
+- Additionally, think about succession planning: are there current high-performing staff members who could be moved up to leadership roles?
 If they are promoted, will you need to fill their previous position, or can their responsibilities be dispersed to other team members?

-Outline S.M.A.R.T Recruitment Goals
+Outline S.M.A.R.T Staffing Goals

 For example, if your main goal is expanding your customer service department, how many employees do you need to bring on to meet the volume of calls you receive?
 What skills, experience, and personality traits should employees in those roles have?
-The answers to these questions will help you write the job description for open positions, determine a hiring budget, and prioritize what roles need to be filled first.
+The answers to these questions will help you write the job description for open positions, determine a hiring budget, and prioritize what roles must be filled first.

 Setting goals can be an overwhelming process — you don’t want to set an impossible objective and be disappointed when you can’t meet it, but you don’t want to aim too low and remain stagnant, either.